samarth-rai/EasyWg/README.md

-# EasyWg
+# EasyWg [WIP]
-Simple Cli Admin Interface for Deploying a Wireguard VPN
+Simple GUI interface for Wireguard on Linux

 # Features
 For now you can only start, stop, look at the status and restart wireguard.